 Based on this Constitution, the Chamber of Deputies was constituted in 1992, while the Chamber of Counties was similarly constituted in 1993.
 Pursuant to constitutional amendments enacted in 2000, Croatia’s semi-presidential system of government was replaced with a parliamentary system, while further amendments enacted in March 2001 abolished the Chamber of Counties, so the Croatian Parliament became unicameral.

-The Croatian Parliament convenes regular sessions twice annually: the first session runs between 15 January and 15 July, while the second session runs from 15 September to 15 December.
+The Croatian Parliament convenes regular sessions twice a year: the first session runs between 15 January and 15 July, while the second session runs from 15 September to 15 December.

 The Croatian Parliament can also hold extraordinary sessions at the request of the Croatian President, the Government or a majority of parliamentary deputies.
 Extraordinary sessions may be convened by the Speaker of the Croatian Parliament after obtaining the prior opinion of the clubs of parliamentary parties.